 Biography of the Secretary

-Wendi W. Peters was appointed Acting Secretary for the Maryland Department of Planning by Governor Larry Hogan on July 6, 2016.
-She served as the department's deputy secretary since her appointment on March 12, 2015.
+Wendi W. Peters was appointed Secretary for the Maryland Department of Planning by Governor Larry Hogan on July 6, 2016 and sworn in on July 26.
+She previously served as the department's deputy secretary since her appointment on March 12, 2015.

 Elected to the Mount Airy Town Council in 2004, she has a proven record of asking tough questions, bringing vital issues to the forefront and solving difficult problems, all while remaining focused on fiscal issues.
 When Ms. Peters was re-elected to the Town Council in 2008, she became the first woman to serve two terms as a council member.
 Her proud accomplishments during her council tenure include: initiating a comprehensive inventory of development projects and available lots to enable implementation of growth management measures; overseeing installation of new water meters for a more efficient water system; saving tax dollars by establishing a single stream recycling program to reduce solid waste going to the landfill and developing a successful plan to retain, expand and recruit business investment in her community.